LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 where $m_\theta$ is the model with parameters $\theta$ and $L$ is the loss function.

-This is Julia implementation for specifically applying the algorithm to polynomials.
+This is a Julia implementation for specifically applying the algorithm to polynomials.
 The stopping condition is a maximum number of iterations, so the `while` loop has been replaced with a `for` loop.
 The code also saves the loss so that the training progress can be analysed.